Nagamany

 causes the flow to go in the other direction, so that pure,

-left behind in a separate container.
-A temperature increase of
+is left behind in a separate container.
+A temperature increase

-the water like normal distillation, so you can use low-grade heat
+boil the water like normal distillation, so you can use

 Potentially a desalination system using this method could be

-the house, and the heat is wasted into the atmosphere," he said.
+outside the house, and the heat is wasted into the atmosphere,"

 desalination system."